Green River Formation - Kemmerer, WY

 Although there is no collecting on the BLM land, as fish are vertebrates,

-there are several commercial quarries, located on leased BLM land, where you can dig for the fossil fish for a fee.
+where you can dig for the fossil fish for a fee.

 The fees are not cheap, however, since collecting on public lands is illegal, there are no other options.
 They provide all necessary tools and